Tips to Make your CV Stand Out

-Your Curriculum Vitae is a valuable footprint which should tell the story of YOU!
-You should always start off simple.
-A word document with a bullet point list including your education, training, experience and achievements is a great starting point and will allow you to have laser focus, ensuring you can showcase the best of you in your final draft.
+Your Curriculum Vitae should effectively tell your story.
+Always start simple.
+Create a basic document with bullet points listing your education, training, experience, and achievements.
+This will allow you to have laser focus, ensuring you can showcase the best of you in your final draft.

-To help you get there, I have 5 tips which will help you create a CV which is going to stand out!
+To help you get there, we’ve prepared five tips to help you create a CV that stands out.

-The main goal of a great CV is to keep the attention of the person who is reading.
-Keywords are essential for getting past the first hurdle of computerised screening tools and in addition to this, Recruiters and hiring managers read CVs in their sleep!
+Your goal is to maintain the reader’s attention.
+Keywords are essential for getting past the first hurdle of computerised screening tools.
+In addition, Recruiters and Hiring Managers can almost read CVs in their sleep!
 They are trained speed readers and if you don’t have information that jumps off the page, they will lose interest fast.

-Descriptions of previous employment should be brief, concise and reflective of what you did, but more importantly, how it is relevant to the job you are applying to.
+Descriptions of previous employment should be brief, concise, and reflective of your core responsibilities, but more importantly, how it is relevant to your application.

-Using keywords should be made a priority.
-Consider the type of work you want to be considered for and structure the wording of your CV around this.
-If it is for a very specific position, you should read the job spec and change your language to be reflective of theirs.
+Consider the type of work you want to be considered for and structure your CV’s wording around it.
+If it is for a very specific position, you should read the job spec and change your language to mirror the descriptions therein.

-Long and wordy text is very off putting so be sure to keep it punchy using those Keywords!
+Large chunks of text can be off-putting so be sure to keep it punchy by using those keywords!

 You should avoid having too much text here.
-Using tip number 1 for some guidance, keywords will be your best friend here.
+Using Tip #1 for guidance, keywords will be your best friend.

 Why did you choose this area of work/study?
 Why do you enjoy it?
 Why are you looking to change positions?

-Everyone adds some flourish to their CV to make it stand out but you will need that ‘why’ to do that while also keeping it authentic, which is very important!
+Everyone adds some flourish to their CV to make it stand out, but you will need that ‘Why’ to keep it authentic.

-Tell the story of your career so far and where you want it to go
+3. Tell the story of your career thus far and where you’d like it to go

-Your experience to date is important and will give the reader a better understanding of where you would be the best fit.
+Your experience to date is important.
+It gives the reader a better understanding of where you would be the best fit.

-The first thing you should make sure is that your most recent employment is the first thing the reader sees.
+Ensure your most recent employment is the first thing the reader sees!

-Once you get into the job descriptions you should make sure the dates are correct, explain any gaps (family/training/travel etc.), and present it in clear bullet points to make it easier for the reader.
+Once you get into the job descriptions, ensure the dates are correct, explain any gaps (family/training/travel etc.), and present it in clear bullet points to make the volume of information less overwhelming and more digestible for the reader.

 Lastly, your experience should reflect the type of work that you want to get.
-Work your experience into what you are looking for and if it’s for a particular role, match the skills and experience or show that yours are transferable!
+Work your experience into what you are looking for, match the skills and experience, or clearly demonstrate that yours are transferable.

-You’ve told the reader about your experience, but now you will want to highlight your skills.
+You’ve told the reader about your experience.
+Now, you will want to highlight your skills!

 Don’t simply list your skills, give them context!
 You want the reader to get a better understanding of your level and how suitable you might be for the role.